 We are committed to coaching people as far as they want to go.

 We have “mini ninja” programs for 4-6 year olds.
 To compete in our Level 1 classes, we generally suggest age 6, but mini ninjas who excel may be nominated to advance.
 In 2018, Brandon Avila – when he was 6 years old – won the 9&under UNAA championship.
 Most leagues have age groups starting at age 6.
 There is no upper age limit.
 There have been participants at events we have been to in their 60s and 70s.
-Each of the leagues have Masters divisions starting in late 30s or early 40s.
+Each of the leagues have Masters divisions starting at age 40.

 The sport of Ninja Warrior is young and there is just beginning to get simple formal certification associated with the existing governing bodies.
-Joshua has been certified as UNAA Coach.
-However, these certifications are really about knowing the rules of the league.
+We have coaches certified by the leagues, however, these certifications are really about knowing the rules of the league.
 Our staff is regularly trained and certified in CPR and First Aid.
 You can click here to see more specific safety procedures we have trained our staff in.

 We are led by experienced ninja athletes and coaches.
-We are also students of the sport and are developing our own training programs for our newer trainers and coaches.
+We are also students of the sport and have developed our own training programs for our newer trainers and coaches.
 As part of our company culture, we are always striving to improve and we have procedures that reinforce that.

 Our facility designer and Ninja Experience Director in South Apex, Caleb Auer, has been competing in the sport since 2017 and has been an experienced trainer.
 As a testimony to his success, he trained his brother, Joshua, who made it to the top 10 at NNL World finals in 2018 after less than a year of training which was somewhat unprecedented.